How to Choose a Zipper Slider

 Two-handle sliders are found on items that require inside/outside access.
 Think tents, sleeping bags, screens/enclosures, etc. They can also be used on reversible jackets.

-5. Slider Style
+5. Style of Pull

-Long pull styles are longer in length than their standard counterparts.
 They're beneficial when easier grip access is needed.
 These are common on bags.

 Other Types of Sliders